-The computing curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
-Our aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world.
-We want to provide them with not only the minimum statutory requirements of the computing National Curriculum, but to prepare them for the opportunities, responsibilities and experiences of later life.
-For example, as part of Science week, all our children were able to travel through space and time and discover the wonders of the universe in an immersive, full dome planetarium.
-Using the latest video technology, the children visited the moon and saw Earth from a different perspective through a cinematic experience to remember.
-The children really enjoyed their experience and it is something the school will be looking to repeat in the future.
-It really was ‘out of this world!’
+The computing curriculum promotes curiosity and a thirst for learning.
+It is ambitious and empowers our children to become independent and resilient.
+Our aim is to provide a high-quality computing education which will equip children to use computational thinking and creativity to understand and change the world.
+We aim to provide our children with the statutory requirements of the computing National Curriculum but also prepare them for the opportunities, responsibilities and experiences of later life.
+During a previous Science week, our children were able to discover the wonders of the universe in an immersive, full dome planetarium where they experienced travelling through space and time.
+Using the latest video technology, the children visited the moon and saw Earth from a different perspective through a cinematic experience.
+The children really enjoyed this and it really was ‘out of this world!’

 We aim to create a better internet by equipping our children with digital literacy skills and by developing their critical thinking skills, which will allow them to better navigate the online world.
-They will become empowered to create their own content, make considered choices online, and can set a personal example of positive online behaviour.
-For example, Year 6 have been producing their own online content through the creation of blogs, which they have explored in school and have access to at home in order to update and edit.
-Computing is a diverse subject which is laced throughout the curriculum and can enhance the curriculum being taught in a fun and dynamic way.
-For example, Year 6 have also been using technology within their RE lessons through the use of podcasts.
-They have been working on delivering ‘Thoughts of the Day’ in relation to scripture and broadcasting this material in their podcasts.
-By raising awareness of how to stay safe online, whilst promoting the benefits of seeking out positive opportunities to create and connect, will certify a better internet together.
+They will become empowered to create their own content, make considered choices online, and set a personal example of positive online behaviour.
+For example, Year 6 have been producing their own online content through the creation of blogs, which they have explored in school and have access to at home so they can update and edit.
+Computing is a diverse subject which is connected throughout the curriculum and can enhance the curriculum being taught in a fun and dynamic way.

-We enrich the children’s time in our school with memorable, unforgettable experiences and provide opportunities which are normally out of reach – this piques their interests and passions.
-We are fortunate to have links and connections with local Secondary schools and Universities that can give our children access to the latest technology and workshops on how to use it safely and securely.
-For example, earlier this year, Year 5 had the opportunity to visit Kings Leadership Acadmey Hawthornes to access their specialised software.
+We enrich the children’s time in our school with memorable, unforgettable experiences to help learning stick.
+We are fortunate to have links and connections with local secondary schools that can give our children access to the latest technology and workshops on how to use it safely and securely.
+Last year, for example, Year 5 had an opportunity to experience a taster day at Kings Leadership Academy Hawthornes to access their specialised software.
 The children were exposed to digital devices such as 3D printing and were able to use laser equipment to design and create an acrylic keyring.
-The children were inspired and eager to explore this type of technology and our curriculum teaches children key knowledge about how computers and computer systems work, and how they are designed and programmed.
-We also have fantastic days led by specialists from MGL whereby all children get the opportunity to work with a variety of equipment to tackle computing based challenges.
-The children learn about the principles of coding and how the equipment we have around us works before participating in some intriguing and fascinating practical activities.
+The children were inspired and eager to explore this type of technology.Our curriculum teaches children key knowledge about how computers and computer systems work, and how they are designed and programmed.

 By the time the children leave St Elizabeth’s, they will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

-In Key Stage 1, the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
-They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
-They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
-They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
-In Key Stage 2, the children will design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
-They will use sequence, selection, and repetition in programs, use logical reasoning to explain how some simple algorithms work and correct errors in algorithms and programs.
-Children will be taught to understand computer networks, including the internet, and the opportunities they offer for communication and collaboration.
-They will use search technologies effectively, learn to appreciate how results are selected and ranked, and be discerning in evaluating digital content.
-They will use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.
+In Key Stage 1, the children learn to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
+They are taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
+They are shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
+They are taught to use technology safely and respectfully, keeping personal information private; identifying where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
+In Key Stage 2, the children design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
+They use sequence, selection, and repetition in programs, use logical reasoning to explain how some simple algorithms work and correct errors in algorithms and programs.
+Children are taught to understand computer networks, including the internet, and the opportunities they offer for communication and collaboration.
+They use search technologies effectively, learn to appreciate how results are selected and ranked, and learn to be discerning in evaluating digital content.
+They use technology safely, respectfully and responsibly; recognising acceptable/unacceptable behaviour; identifying a range of ways to report concerns about content and contact.

-Each of these skills will be taught through stimulating half termly units via Purple Mash.
-At the end of each unit, teachers will assess which children are working at their year groups expected outcomes and identify those children who are working below or are exceeding their yearly expectations.
-When assessed, it is likely that some children will have a mixture of objectives assessed as emerging, expected and exceeding so teachers will use their judgement to calculate the children’s overall understanding at the end of each academic year.
+Each of these skills are taught through stimulating half termly units via Purple Mash.
+At the end of each unit, teachers assess which children are working at their year groups expected outcomes and identify those children who are working below or who are exceeding their yearly expectations.
+Teachers use their judgement to calculate the children’s overall understanding at the end of each academic year.

 Staff develop year group specific long-term curriculum maps which identify when the different subjects and topics will be taught across the academic year.
-The vast majority of subjects are taught discretely but staff make meaningful links across subjects.
-They link prior knowledge to new learning to deepen children’s learning.
-For example, during their Fairy Tales and Traditional Tales topic in English, children in Year 1 designed and created their own Bee Bot maps based on their favourite fairy tale.
-They had to develop a set of algorithms to programme the Bee Bot to travel a certain route i.e. get Little Red Riding Hood to Grandma’s house without crossing the Wolf!
-The children tinkered with the technology first before revisiting their programming carefully to de-bug any errors that they made.
-This prior knowledge was built upon in our Maze Explorers topic, in which one of the objectives is to understand the functionality of the basic direction keys and therefore, the progression of skills was apparent.
+Staff make meaningful links across subjects so that we have a connected curriculum.
+They link prior knowledge to new learning to deepen children’s understanding and to develop skills.
+For example, during their Fairy Tales and Traditional Tales topic in English, children in Year 1 design and create their own Bee Bot maps based on their favourite fairy tale.
+They develop a set of algorithms to programme the Bee Bot to travel a certain route i.e. get Little Red Riding Hood to Grandma’s house without crossing the Wolf!
+The children de-bug any errors that they make.
+This knowledge and these skills are then built upon in Year 1’s Maze Explorers topic, in which one of the objectives is to understand the functionality of the basic direction keys.

-Computing skills are taught both discretely and used to make cross-curricular links, supporting other areas of learning across the school.
+Computing skills are taught discretely and also used to support other areas of learning across the school.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.
-Each classroom is equipped with two computers, and across the school we have two class sets of iPads and laptops to ensure that all year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
+Across the school we have two class sets of laptops and one set of ipads that accompany allocated class ipads to make a full set.
+We also have some computers within our classrooms.
+This is to ensure that children have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.

 Our short-term plans are produced on a weekly basis, with Purple Mash acting as a supplement for teachers to adapt and utilise the lesson plans to suit the needs of each class.
 We use these plans to set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.
 We adhere to teaching a weekly computing lesson.
 This helps to ensure sufficient time is allocated to computing and that computing subject matter can be revisited frequently.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.